- This event has passed.

 Learn how the effects of intra-abdominal pressure with trunk/cervical/TMJ dysfunction results in decreased performance and fatigue of the pelvic floor musculature.
 The concepts of how upper quarter regional dysfunction influence musculoskeletal dysfunction will include the effects on diastasis rectus abdominus, episiotomy, prolapse, incontinence, GI dysfunction, and lumbo/abdomino/pelvic pain.
 A complete review of the anatomy and physiology (including the trigeminal/vagal alarm system) from the glottis to the pelvic floor will be provided with links of clinical reasoning for expanding intervention of manual therapy, movement, and exercise.
 The course will include an interactive format for discussion of the current concepts and the application of interventions.
 There will be a strong emphasis on lab with movement experiences and clinical reasoning.

 Lecture, interactive question/answer, case study presentations, movement labs.
+It will be fully interactive with lots of opportunities to ask questions.

 - Define the current evidence for normal abdominal and thoracic pressures and how these pressures are increased with normal postures, positions, and activities.